LoyolaChicagoBooks/introcs-csharp/rst/project.rst

 Ideally have one individual
 (or pair) assigned a whole class.
-One useful feature for allowing compiling is to first generate a stub file like I have given you for homework, that includes the public interface documentation, headings, and dummy return values and compiles but does nothing.
+One useful feature for allowing compiling is to first generate a stub file like we have given you for homework, that includes the public interface documentation, headings, and dummy return values and compiles but does nothing.
 You will then provide your team members